Society's tolerance of paranormal beliefs

 One reason Christian Science was tolerated in the past was, it had people of perceived high social status and wealth.
 Because Christian Scientists were very successful and had high status in society, unconventional and eccentric Christian Science testimonies about spiritual healings were tolerated.

-Now that Christian Science is middleclass, it doesn't have the cover for its far-out paranormal healing experiences.
-The result is that Christian Scientists are hesitant to share much with society.
+Now that Christian Science is middle-class, it doesn't have the cover for its far-out paranormal healing experiences.
+It continues that journalists appreciate the honest digitized newspaper, The Christian Science Monitor, but the public shows little interest in it.
+The present situation is that Christian Scientists are not as respected as they used to be and are hesitant to share much with society.
 "When you are up, you're up.
 When you are down, you're down."